laserpants/trombone/docs/middleware.rst

 ..
 NOTE::

     CORS involves coordination between both server and client.
-For more information regarding client requirements, and cross-origin resource sharing in general, please see: `enable-cors.org <http://enable-cors.org>`_.
+For more information regarding client requirements, as well as cross-origin resource sharing in general, please see: `enable-cors.org <http://enable-cors.org>`_.

 +-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------+